polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-networks/zombienet/configuration.md

     ??? child "`DelayNetworkSettings` interface definition"
         ```js
         export interface DelayNetworkSettings {
           latency: string;
           correlation?: string; // should be parsable as float by k8s
           jitter?: string;
         }
         ```

 ### Node Configuration

-There is one specific key capable of receiving more subkeys: the `nodes` key.
+One specific key capable of receiving more subkeys is the `nodes` key.
 This key is used to define further parameters for the nodes.
 The available keys:

 - **`name`** ++"string"++ - name of the node.
 Any whitespace will be replaced with a dash (for example, `new alice` will be converted to `new-alice`)
 - **`image?`** ++"string"++ - override default Docker image to use for this node